 What other companies should I consider?

-Invisalign and ClearCorrect are both excellent options, especially if you’re looking for comprehensive treatment to correct a severe case of misalignment or complex bite issue.
+We think Invisalign and ClearCorrect are both excellent options, especially if you’re looking for comprehensive treatment to correct a severe case of misalignment or complex bite issue.
 However, if your case is milder and more straightforward, there are many more affordable clear aligners worth considering.
-To learn about all your options and how they compare, visit our review of the five best clear aligners.
+To learn about all your options and how they compare, visit our review of the six best clear aligners.

 What is the cheapest clear aligner company?